Skip to Content

 Photo credit: Driving Creek Railway Explorer

-Pass through native forest, over viaducts, and through tunnels on the train ride, and keep your eyes peeled for unique pottery sculptures dotted along the way!
+Pass through native forests and tunnels, over viaducts, and keep your eyes peeled for unique pottery sculptures dotted along the way!
 In fact, pottery had an important role in the creation of Driving Creek because the owner of the land was a famed potter, Barry Brickell.

-Kids particularly love this fun tour, and because the train is covered, it’s a great rainy day activity in the Coromandel too!
-The tour is over an hour long and costs just $38 NZD.
-You can book it easily in advance online here.
+Kids particularly love this fun tour, and because the train is covered, it’s a great rainy-day activity in the Coromandel too!
+The tour is over an hour long and costs just $39 NZD for adults, $19 NZD for children, and they have some special family deals too.

 10. Rapaura Watergardens